 A food allergy is a serious and potentially life-threatening immune system reaction that occurs soon after eating a certain food.
-Even a tiny amount of the allergy-causing food can trigger signs and symptoms.
+Even a tiny amount of a food someone is allergic to can trigger signs and symptoms of an allergic reaction.
 Below are some resources for information on food allergies.

 Nutrition tailoring is the process of modifying food packages to better meet the supplemental nutrition needs of individual participants.
-Based on a comprehensive WIC nutrition assessment of the participant’s supplemental nutrition needs, it entails making substitutions, eliminations, and/or reductions to food types (e.g., dry beans vs. peanut butter) and physical food forms (e.g., dry milk vs. fluid milk).
+Based on a comprehensive WIC nutrition assessment of the participant’s supplemental nutrition needs, nutrition tailoring involves making substitutions, eliminations, and/or reductions of food types (e.g., dry beans instead of peanut butter) and physical food forms (e.g., dry milk instead of fluid milk).
 See more on nutrition tailoring in the WIC Food Package Policy and Guidance.

 Allergies and Food Safety Source: U.S. Department of Agriculture, FSIS